jo/mouch/README.md

 Every Mouch project has a `app.json.erb` file.
 This file bundles all documents.

-The simplest `app.json.erb` I could imagine is:
+The simplest `app.json.erb` I can imagine is:

     {
       "docs": [